Create an online test

 d.
 Type the Points per question and click Submit.

-6. Add a test to a content area
+6. Add a test to a content area for students

 a.
 Open the module content area in which you want to add your test.